ddeveloper72/milestone-4-project/README.md

 #### 6. Credits

+- The images used in this project have been sourced from [Coolclips](http://www.coolclips.com/) with thanks

 - There are loads of people that I want to give credit to.
 These include, first and foremost my family for their support!

 - My friends within the Code Institute who go by the Slack handles @abonello_lead @JoWings, @Eventret, @Miro, @saraloh, @JohnL3, @Sonya my Mentor, Nishant and tutors @niel_ci and many others.
 You guys have helped me to find my way and personally shared resources like UXD design templates-to help keep my thoughts on task and on track and help with my C9 and VSCode coding environments.
 Thank you ladies and gentlemen!